davidigandan/continuethreetest/README.md

 # Thick Line Support

 ## Aim
-We will use **Three.js** to build custom 3D geometries that can be utilized in **h5web**.
+We will use **Three.js** to build custom 3D geometries that can be used in **h5web**.

 ### Initial Approaches
 The simplest method to create a line is to connect datapoints with a series of cylinders.
-However, this introduces unpleasant artifacts at the joints (Figure 1: No joint).
-To address this, a **Mitre joint** was explored, resulting in more aesthetically pleasing connections where line segments meet at corresponding angles (Figure 2: Mitre Joint; Figure 3: Mitred Segment).
+However, this introduces unpleasant artifacts at the joints.
+To address this, a **Mitre joint** was explored, resulting in more aesthetically pleasing connections where line segments meet at corresponding angles.

 ---